JJMugenyi/myndmap/README.md

 # MyndMap
 MyndMap is a productivity app designed for individuals with ADHD and inattentiveness.
 It aims to provide personalized support and tools for managing distractions and staying focused.
-The app includes a to-do list, calendar, and AI-powered personal assistant.
+The app includes a to-do list and calendar.

 # Features
 --- ---